esophagoose/pycarvera/README.md

 - Connect to Carvera machines via USB or WiFi
 - List G-code files stored on the Carvera machine
+- Remove G-code files from the Carvera machine

 ## Command Line Usage
 ### Finding Available Carvera Machines